 Our processes are informal and user-friendly.
-You can deal with us directly with little or no assistance if you wish.
+You can deal with us directly and represent yourself if you wish.

-However, we understand that you may need or want assistance with your review, or other kinds of support.
+However, you may want assistance and support with your review.

 Can I represent myself?

-If you have any questions about the review process, you can ask us.
+If you have questions about the review process, you can ask us.
 If we cannot answer your question, we may be able to tell you about where you can find other help.